Short Courses

 Summary

 Smart Rivers 2025 will kick off with an opportunity to dive deep on a topic of your choosing.
 Half-day short courses, scheduled for either the morning or afternoon, will be offered on Monday, 8 September.
 Presented by experts in the field, these courses offer an excellent opportunity to learn, grow, and build your network in your field.
-Short Course registration will open on 16 December 2024.

-Morning Courses
+Morning Course

 The planning and design of a navigation lock is a complex endeavour and involves multi-inputs, disciplines, and considerable time.
 Design is a complex, iterative process involving trade-offs with the objective of providing a safe economical project that meets the requirements of owners, users, and other stakeholders.
 The information shared cannot be achieved by any amount of research and development effort; rather, it is based on real world navigation experiences.
 This course will serve as a valuable resource to efficiently design, construct, and operate a navigation lock.